 Paramedics must be licensed in each state; however, state licensing requirements vary.
 The BLS reported that certification from NREMT suffices for many states, but some require paramedics to pass a state exam.
 To earn NREMT paramedic certification, candidates must be 18 years old, hold current basic level NREMT certification or state certification, complete an approved paramedic training program and have a current professional-level cardiopulmonary resuscitation (CPR) certification.

-Students can pursue their studies by taking additional courses to earn an associate degree.
+Students can further their studies by taking additional courses to earn an associate degree.
 Additionally, some credits may transfer to other health-related bachelor's degree programs, such as health science or health care administration.